Marcetta Y. Darensbourg

 Marcetta York Darensbourg is an American inorganic chemist.
 She is a Distinguished Professor of Chemistry at Texas A&M University.
-Her current work focuses on iron hydrogenases and iron nitrosyl complexes.
+Her research focuses on bioinorganic and organometallic chemistry, particularly synthetic models of hydrogenase enzymes and iron nitrosyl complexes.
+She is known for her work on metallodithiolate ligands and biomimetic catalysts relevant to hydrogen metabolism.
+In 2017, she was elected a member of the National Academy of Sciences.

 Early life

 Marcetta Bernice (York) Darensbourg was born May 4, 1942, in Artemus, Kentucky.
-She is daughter to school teachers, Atlas H. York, and Elsie Walton York.
-She has an older sister named Mary Lucille York, and a younger brother named Larry Hercules York.
-Darensbourg attended a local high school named Knox Central High School in Barbourville, Kentucky.
-In high school, she was a studious pupil and was a member of the band, choir, and cheerleading team.
-This is where Darensbourg met her role model, Mrs. Bolton.
-Mrs. Bolton taught biology, physics, and chemistry which interested Darensbourg.
-One of the reasons Darensbourg wanted to go into science and teach was from the great influence that Mrs. Bolton left on her.
+She is the daughter of school teachers Atlas H. York and Elsie Walton York.
+She has an older sister, Mary Lucille York, and a younger brother, Larry Hercules York.
+Darensbourg attended Knox Central High School in Barbourville, Kentucky.
+During high school, she developed an interest in science, influenced in part by a teacher, Mrs. Bolton, who taught biology, physics, and chemistry.

 Education

-Darensbourg received a B.S. in chemistry from Union College in 1963, and a Ph.D. in inorganic chemistry from the University of Illinois under the guidance of Theodore L. Brown in 1967.
-Her doctoral work focused on the kinetic studies of organolithium reactions.
+Darensbourg received a B.S. in chemistry from Union College in 1963 and a Ph.D. in inorganic chemistry from the University of Illinois under the supervision of Theodore L. Brown in 1967.
+Her doctoral work focused on kinetic studies of organolithium reactions.

 Career

-Darensbourg was an assistant professor at Vassar College from 1967to 1969.
-From 1971 to 1982, she taught at Tulane University, attaining the rank of professor.
-In 1982, Marcetta Darensbourg was appointed professor at Texas A&M University together with Donald J. Darensbourg.
-She was subsequently awarded the title of Distinguished Professor in 2010.
-Her research interests include bimetallic hydrogenase enzymes containing CO and CN ligands.
+Darensbourg was an assistant professor at Vassar College from 1967 to 1969.
+From 1971 to 1982, she taught at Tulane University, where she attained the rank of professor.
+In 1982, she joined Texas A&M University as a professor, together with Donald J. Darensbourg, and was named Distinguished Professor in 2010.
+Her research includes studies of hydrogenase enzymes and related metal complexes.

-Darensbourg is a member of the board of Inorganic Syntheses, where she also served as the editor-in-chief of volume 32.
-In 2011, she was elected fellow of the American Academy of Arts and Sciences.
+Darensbourg has served on the board of Inorganic Syntheses and was editor of volume 32.
+In 2011, she was elected a fellow of the American Academy of Arts and Sciences.